Skip to content

 Check the WP login view

-Assets/logo svg's
+Assets/logo SVGs

 TEST

-All typography on a G-berg basic page.
-Lorem ipsum, all headings, paragraph of text, lists(ul and ol), inline links, buttons and their spacings.
-Also the responsive behaviors of all these in mobile view/iPAd view.
+Test all typography on a Gutenberg basic page: Lorem ipsum, all headings, paragraphs of text, lists (ul and ol), inline links, buttons, and their spacings.
+Also, test the responsive behavior of all these in mobile and iPad views.
 Some variables might need adjusting.
-It is all right to ask the AD or suggest changes.
+It is alright to ask the AD or suggest changes.
 Nobody's perfect!

 Document

-Core G-berg Blocks
+Core Gutenberg Blocks

 Patterns and reusable blocks of "small parts"